- Who are caregivers, and what do they do?

 For people in certain types of jobs (temps, freelancers, consultants, entrepreneurs), this is very difficult.
 If they don’t work, they don’t get paid.
 For those with traditional jobs in larger companies, there may be benefits to help you take time off and still keep your job.

-Some people find that there’s no one else to offer care to the cancer patient on a long-term basis, and cut back to working part time.
+Some people find that there’s no one else to care for the cancer patient on a long-term basis, and cut back to working part time.
 Some feel that they have to quit their jobs entirely.
 If you need to keep your job but the interruptions and time off are creating problems, you might want to look into a different schedule to fit the times your loved one needs you most.
 Some companies allow you to take some paid leave if you are caring for a spouse or close relative.
-You may be able to work half-days or split shifts, or take one day a week off for doctor visits, for example.
+You might be able to work half-days or split shifts, or take one day a week off for doctor visits, for example.
 Or you can look for help during these times when the patient’s needs are greater than usual (see the section, “Asking for help”).

 There is a Federal law called the Family and Medical Leave Act that guarantees up to 12 weeks off per year to take care of a seriously ill family member (spouse, parent, or child).
 It only applies to larger companies, and not every employee qualifies for it.
 Even though some companies pay you for part of the time, there may be only unpaid leave.
 But you do get to keep your health insurance benefits.
 You can find out more from our document called Family and Medical Leave Act (FMLA).
-But even if you use the FMLA, you still may not be able to arrange enough time off.
+Even if you use the FMLA, you still may not be able to arrange enough time off.
 And if the person you are caring for is not your parent, child, or spouse, the law does not apply to you.

-Can a patient keep working?
+Can the patient keep working?

-The patient with cancer may also benefit from the Americans with Disabilities Act.
+The patient with cancer may also benefit from the Americans with Disabilities Act (ADA).
 This Federal law requires employers to make “reasonable accommodations” for an employee with a long-term or permanent disability.
 Still, the person must be able to do the main job functions in order to qualify for this protection.
 And it doesn’t apply to every employer.
 For more information, see our document called Americans With Disabilities Act: Information for People Facing Cancer.

 As a caregiver, how can I keep my health insurance if I quit my job?

-If you look carefully and find that you cannot afford to quit your job and lose your insurance, there are some options that you can look into that may allow you to keep working (see the section above).
+If you look carefully and find that you can’t afford to quit your job and lose your insurance, there are some options that you can look into that may allow you to keep working (see the section above).